danisivaldi/pdi/README.md

 ## 4. Conclusion

 To wrap it up, we'd like to present some results of our assignment.
+* Project idea
+  * As we love music and movies, firs we wanted to hide an entire album into a album cover, but that hard beacuse we couldn't find big images for album covers.
+We changed our minds a lot about the final idea, but we kept finding problems either with image or audio size.
 * Audio handling
   * We were limited by the format.
-Working with diferent types of audios wouldn't be as easy, because the libraries we had only let us work with _.wav_ files if we wanted to convert it to bytes
+Working with diferent types of audios wouldn't be as easy, because the libraries we had only let us work with _.wav_ and _.mp3_ files if we wanted to convert it to bytes.
+We had a lot of work trying to use _.wav_ files, because we had to convert it from _.mp3_ and convert it to bytes manually, but in the end it didn't work the way we wanted.
   * On the same line, the size of the audio was also a problem.
 We tried some compression techniques but they weren't capable to make the audio files smaller enough to fit the images.
 We had to use rather small audios for the algorithm to work, but they were still significant for our purpose.
 * Image hiding
   * For a next step in the project, we could try to take a large audio, maybe the movie itself, and strip it into loads of smaller parts, to fit various images and scramble then with another algorithm, making the hiding security better.